isabellaflores/vamos/README.md

 # Virtual Machine Installation

 In this section, I will describe the procedure to set up Vamos using a VMware virtual machine.
-In this way, a Vamos overlay can be drawn on the display of a VMware virtual machine, without needing to install any software on the virtual machine itself.
+In this way, a Vamos overlay can be drawn by the host on the display window of a VMware virtual machine, without needing to install any software on the virtual machine itself.
 No special memory acquisition hardware is needed for this method.
 We will use the [PCILeech 'vmware' driver](https://github.com/ufrisk/LeechCore/wiki/Device_VMWare) for this method.

 ![](wiki-support/vmware.png)